sts10/blog-hugo/content/post/keepassxc-setup-guide.md

 ### Locking your database

 If you're stepping away from your computer, it's wise to lock your KeePass database.
-Do do this, go to Tools > Lock database (or hit command + l).
+To do this, go to Tools > Lock database (or hit command + l).
 Once locked, you'll have to enter your master password to unlock your database.

 ![Lock it down](/img/keepassxc-lock-database.gif)